zdravkosolev/MyActivity/README.md

-In this repository you can see my whole work using HTML, CSS, GIT, SASS, BOOTSTRAP, JAVASCRIPT.
+In this repository you can see my whole work using HTML, CSS, GIT, SASS, BOOTSTRAP, JAVASCRIPT, JQUERY, TYPESCRIPT and REACT.JS.